Students may appear before the Icahn School of Medicine at Mount Sinai Promotions Committee if any of the following occurs:

 - Six course and/or clerkship directors (three from Year 1 or 2 courses, three from clinical clerkships or courses)

-Additionally, when available, the faculty advisor for the student being presented will attend the meeting as a non-voting member and act as a student advocate.
+Additionally, when available, the Faculty Advisor for the student being presented will attend the meeting as a student advocate.

-The Promotions Committee or an Ad Hoc Subcommittee may consider your entire school profile as it relates to overall school performance in academics and professionalism in reaching its decision.
+The Promotions Committee or an Ad Hoc Subcommittee may consider the student’s entire school profile as it relates to overall school performance in academics and professionalism in reaching its decision.

-Students presented before the Promotions Committee may make a statement to the Committee explaining their perspective on the issue(s) before the committee.
-You may also bring another individual to the meeting to provide support.
-You may not be represented by an attorney and the accompanying individual may not speak during the meeting.
+Students presented before the Promotions Committee are permitted to make a statement to the Committee explaining their perspective on the issue(s) before the Committee.
+Students are also permitted to bring another individual to the meeting to provide them support.
+The student may not be represented by an attorney and the accompanying individual may not speak during the meeting.

 Decisions of the Promotions Committee shall be made by a majority vote.
-A quorum, defined as nine voting members present, is required for any vote.
+A quorum is defined as nine voting members present.
+A quorum is required for any vote.

-The chair may appoint an ad hoc subcommittee to investigate and evaluate the circumstances that brought you to the committee’s attention and to propose remedial, disciplinary, or other action to the full committee.
-The ad hoc committee may meet prior to a full committee meeting or after the student is initially considered by the committee.
-The subcommittee will consist of at least three committee members, two of whom must be faculty.
-One faculty member will serve as chair of the subcommittee.
+The Chair may appoint an ad hoc Subcommittee to investigate and evaluate the circumstances which brought the student to the Committee’s attention and to propose remedial, disciplinary, or other action to the full Committee.
+The ad hoc Committee may meet prior to a full Committee meeting or after the student is initially considered by the Committee.
+The Subcommittee will consist of a minimum of three Committee members, two of whom must be faculty.
+One faculty member will serve as Chair of the Subcommittee.

-Before the ad hoc subcommittee review, you shall be accorded an opportunity to challenge any member of the subcommittee for “cause” where you believe the individual might not be able to render an impartial decision.
-It shall be in the ad hoc subcommittee chair’s sole discretion (or the Promotions Committee Chair, if the challenge is to the Chair of the Subcommittee) whether to excuse such member.
+Before the ad hoc Subcommittee review, the student shall be accorded an opportunity to challenge any member of the Subcommittee for “cause” where, in the student’s view, the Subcommittee member would not be able to render an impartial decision.
+It shall be in the ad hoc Subcommittee Chair’s sole discretion (or the Promotions Committee Chair, if the challenge is to the Chair of the Subcommittee) whether to excuse such a member.

-You shall be permitted to meet with the ad hoc subcommittee and prior to that meeting shall have the right to know the reason for the subcommittee investigation.
-You shall be permitted to attend the meeting of the ad hoc subcommittee with an adviser of your choosing and to present relevant evidence and witnesses on your own behalf to the ad hoc subcommittee.
-You may not be represented by an attorney.
-The ad hoc subcommittee may, at its discretion, further define, expand or limit the role of any such representative and may make such additional rules in its discretion to assure fair and expeditious handling of the matter, provided such rules are consistent with these procedures.
+The student shall be permitted to meet with the ad hoc Subcommittee and prior to that meeting shall have the right to know the reason for the Subcommittee investigation.
+The Student shall be permitted to attend the meeting of the ad hoc Subcommittee with an adviser of his/her choice and to present relevant evidence and witnesses on his/her own behalf to the ad hoc Subcommittee.
+The student may not be represented by an attorney.
+The ad hoc Subcommittee may, at its discretion, further define, expand or limit the role of any such representative and may make such additional rules in its discretion to assure fair and expeditious handling of the matter, provided such rules are consistent with these procedures.

-The subcommittee shall present its findings and recommendations to the Promotions Committee.
-The Promotions Committee will discuss and vote on a decision and notify you in writing of that decision and the basis for it.
+The Subcommittee shall present to the Promotions Committee its findings and recommendations.
+The Promotions Committee will discuss and vote on a decision and notify the student in writing of that decision and the basis for it.
 The Promotions Committee decision shall be made by a majority of the full Committee.

 Committee Decisions and Appeals

 Committee decisions will be rendered verbally to the student by the Committee Chair and will be confirmed in writing.
-If you agree with the outcome and letter, you must return a signed copy of the letter within two weeks.
+If in agreement with the outcome and letter, students are required to return a signed copy of the letter within two (2) weeks.

-If you choose to appeal the decision of the Promotions Committee, you must submit a written request stating the reason for the appeal to the Dean of the School of Medicine within two weeks of receipt of decision letter.
-The dean’s review will determine whether procedures outlined in the Student Handbook were substantially followed and whether the decision is reasonable.
-The dean may make an alternate recommendation.
-The dean may, at his or her discretion, form an advisory committee to assist in reviewing the appeal.
+If a student chooses to appeal the decision of the Promotions Committee, he or she must submit a written request stating the reason for the appeal to the Dean of the School of Medicine within two (2) weeks of receipt of decision letter.
+The Dean’s review will determine whether procedures outlined in the Student Handbook were substantially followed and that the decision was reasonable, or the Dean may make an alternate recommendation.
+The Dean may, at their discretion, form an advisory committee to assist in reviewing the appeal.
+The advisory committee should not include any voting or non-voting members of the Promotions Committee.
 If no appeal is taken as provided above, the decision shall become final.

-If an appeal is successful, the Promotions Committee may reconvene to determine any further plan or monitoring necessary.
+If a student’s appeal is successful, the Promotions Committee may reconvene to determine any further plan or monitoring necessary.